bkmi/tmnre/README.md

 # Truncated Marginal Neural Ratio Estimation

-This repository is the official implementation of the experiments from [Truncated Marginal Neural Ratio Estimation]() **deanonymize**.
+This repository is the official implementation of the experiments from [Truncated Marginal Neural Ratio Estimation]() (**deanonymize**.  link to the arxiv will be put here)
 The underlying library is called swyft and we perform experiments with sbi and sbibm.

 ## Requirements

-In install the requirements using conda run the following command.
+To install the requirements using conda, run the following command.
 Note, it assumes that you can install `cudatoolkit=11.1`.
 If not, change the `environment.yml` file accordingly.
 (See pytorch's website.)

 ```setup
 conda env create --prefix .tmnre_env --file environment.yml
 conda activate ./.tmnre_env
 ```

+## sbibm results

+### Marginalizing sbibm

 Performing the marginalization of sbibm requires the [very large raw dataset from sbibm](https://github.com/mackelab/benchmarking_sbi_runs).
 If you would like to install it so you can perform the marginalization, we recommend first installing [Git LFS](https://git-lfs.github.com/) then executing the following commands.